top of page

 A Bronze Die

-Nutritional Value: Bronze die pasta retains a higher nutritional value compared to industrially produced pasta.
-The slow drying process preserves the natural wheat germ, resulting in pasta that is richer in vitamins, minerals, and fibre.
+• Nutritional Value: The slow drying process retains more of the natural wheat germ, resulting in pasta that is richer in vitamins, minerals, and fibre.
+This retention of nutrients contributes to a healthier meal option.

 Cooked Bronze Die Pasta